-There are tons of water areas and playgrounds for the kids, beautiful lakes and walking trails.
-The park even houses a train museum, complete with huge train play area for the little ones.
-Rent kayaks, bikes or go fishing.
+There are tons of water areas and playgrounds for the kids, beautiful lakes, and walking trails.
+The park even houses a train museum, complete with a huge train play area for the little ones.
+Rent kayaks, bikes, or go fishing.
 It is easy to spend a whole day here and take in the wildlife and relax.
 This is where the locals hang out so be sure to check out community events.
 Rumor has it they host an amazing Farmer’s Market.

-Beach with Baby
+Tips For Visiting The Beach with Baby

 Baby Soph adventured to the sea for the first time at the ripe old age of 7 months.
 It was a lot to take in for such a tiny person, but she enjoyed it.
 We loved nothing more than to play in the sand and find little treasures to attempt to stick in our mouth.

 - Don’t forget baby sunscreen and sun hats.
 Babies do burn in a minute so don’t forget to have them covered and bring it with you in the event you will be out more than 45 minutes and need to reapply.

 - Pick up your supplies at the local store instead of dragging it all with you.
-There was a Target nearby so we place a pick up order for baby food, diapers, formula and wipes.
+There was a Target nearby so we place a pickup order for baby food, diapers, formula, and wipes.
 We walked into Target picked up our order and was on our way!
 EASIEST THING EVER!
 That way we didn’t load the suitcases down and we were able to pack our travel pack in play in one of the suitcases!
 LIKE HELL I’m paying extra for them to fly my pack in play down!